dnch/fencer/README.md

 ## Known Deficiencies

 Currently, Fencer works with Ruby 1.9 only.
 Sorry.
 I wanted Hashes that preserve field-order.
-P;us, the newer syntax is pretty.
+Plus, the newer syntax is pretty.

 Fencer is also blissfully unaware of any sort of encoding.
 This is a planned
 feature for the 1.0 release.